SuhaniGadgil/Portfolio_Suhani_Gadgil/UX Project NOOK/README.md

 Responses to the brief is not be about replacing ALL existing physical wayfinding markers currently in the campus.
 Instead, the proposal should be seen as a complementary digital system that enhances and resonates with the current visitor experience in terms of efficiency, comfort, and community.

-The outcomes (details below) are a Figma interactive mobile application prototype, along with relevant site-specific digital signage Figma mockups designed in a visually and interactively consistent manner. into a cooking class, where they can participate and receive feedback on their progress.
+The outcomes (details below) are a Figma interactive mobile application prototype, along with relevant site-specific digital signage Figma mockups designed in a visually and interactively consistent manner.

 <details><summary>Useful Links</summary>